 And there is nothing more important than walking in the door of your home and falling in love all over again.

-Are you ready to see the boho farmhouse gallery wall that I designed?!
+Are you ready to see the boho farmhouse gallery wall ideas?

 There are actually a lot of similarities between boho and farmhouse styles.
 They both encourage the collected look of vintage pieces and greenery.
 I love how the hanging planters fit right in on this boho farmhouse gallery wall.
-The vintage inspired tile plaque with beautiful texture shows off that vintage vibe.
+The vintage inspired wall shelf with the distressed paint with beautiful texture shows off that vintage vibe.

 Ready for 5 tried and true gallery wall styling tips?

 Putting together your first gallery wall can feel a little daunting, I get it.
-Follow these 5 tried and true gallery wall styling tips for some help along the way.
+So if you’re overwhelmed with decorating, follow these 5 tried and true gallery wall styling tips for some help along the way.

 1. Plan the gallery wall on the floor.

-Bonus tip: I like to spread out the similar shaped items, so they aren’t right next to each other on the gallery wall…in the case above, I wanted to be sure that my round mirror and wreath weren’t right next to each other since they were the only 2 circles.
+Bonus tip: I like to spread out the similar shaped items, so they aren’t right next to each other on the gallery wall.

 2. Hang your pictures the easy way.